 Query on Customer service.
 Returns customer records for customers having a location code beginning with the string BLUE.

 Query on Customer service.
 Returns true for customers with the string RED in their location code starting as position 5.

-You must use the appropriate notation for different data types with filter expressions.
+Use the appropriate notation for different data types with filter expressions.

 String values must be delimited by single quotation marks.

 Numeric values require no delimiters.

 Nested function calls